course of jump

 Adjustment of passenger harness

-To be safely connected with the tandem master during the free fall, all you need is comfortable clothing.
+To be safely connected with the tandem master during the free fall, you will be equipped with a passenger harness, which will later be connected to the harness of your tandem master.
 You will get long trousers, a jumper, protective goggles as well as clothes for dirt protection straight from the parachute centre.

 Briefing for the course of the jump

 Your tandem master will brief you in the course of the jump, you basically can’t do anything wrong.
 But there are a few things which help your tandem master and add to your safety.
-The briefing takes about 5 to 10 minutes.
+The briefing takes about five to ten minutes.